bdupras/limiters/README.md

 limiters
 ========
+*NOTE:* top commit is work-in-progress and is a non-functional mess. `git reset --hard HEAD~1` to see the most recent buggy but almost functional version.

 Not for public use.
 This is a protoyping repo for implementing various distributed rate limiting algorithms.

 The main focus right now is the treefill algorithm described in the paper ["An optimal distributed trigger counting algorithm for large-scale networked systems"][1].